tekeinhor/logging-my-way/posts/2024-03-23_openid_connect/index.md

 }
 ```

-### The github actions
+### The Github Actions

-Let's create our github actions for deploying the terraform code
+Let's create our Github Actions for deploying the terraform code

 ```yaml{filename=deploy.yaml}
 # This is a basic workflow to help you get started with Actions